Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Monitoring your KPIs over time is a great way to gather new insights into which tactics are working—and which aren’t driving the results you need to hit your goals.

-Once you’ve decided what goals to pursue, how do you determine the best KPIs for your goals, and how should you track those KPIs to measure progress toward hitting your goals?
+Once you’ve decided what goals to pursue, and the best KPIs to track your goals, how should you track those KPIs and metrics to measure progress toward hitting your goals?

-“Conversions are what every marketer wants to generate at the end of the day,” Bill Ferris says, “but the real measure of success for content is organic traffic.”
+“Conversions are what every marketer wants to generate at the end of the day,” Bill Ferris of Decor Interiors says, “but the real measure of success for content is organic traffic.”

 “I track long-term organic traffic trends for key pieces of content to identify seasonal patterns or other drops that might need attention.
 This macro view also helps guide future content development,” Ferris says.